kvaster/kvaster-gentoo/README.md

 To be removed when mongodb will be compiled with native optimizations [ ] dev-db/mongodb

-To be removed when ebuild in main repo will be available:
-[ ] sys-cluster/k9scli

 To be removed when fix will be available
 [ ] dev-lisp/sbcl
 [ ] mail-mta/exim

+To be removed when ruby32 will be added in main repo
+[ ] net-libs/webkit-gtk